 Grounds for Sculpture

 For the nature-loving family whose perfect day includes a stroll through the park, Grounds for Sculpture is the NJ museum for you.
 Forty-two acres of beautifully curated, diverse gardens are home to an ever-evolving collection of nearly 300 contemporary outdoor sculptures.
 Children will love to roam the fascinating landscape while stumbling upon colossal artistic structures, discovering hidden nooks and crannies, and doing a double-take at pieces that seem, at first glance, like they are part of nature.
 Adults will enjoy the winding paths’ whimsical ambiance, twinkling lights, surprise ponds, bamboo forests, and romantic willow trees.
-There are four indoor galleries that make Grounds for Sculpture a destination during any weather, and don’t miss lunch or dinner at the onsite Rat’s Restaurant with its sublime setting that feels like a Monet painting come to life.
-Tickets start at $12.
+Four indoor galleries make Grounds for Sculpture a destination during any weather and don’t miss lunch or dinner at the onsite Rat’s Restaurant with its sublime setting that feels like a Monet painting come to life.

 80 Sculptors Way, Hamilton, NJ 08619